erikjlane/snips-action-directions/README.md

 Get estimated travel time to get from location A to location B
 > *Hey Snips, how long will it take me to go from Times Square to the Metropolitan Museum?*

-Get estimated travel time to drive from a location A to a location B
+Get estimated travel time to get from a location A to a location B, indicating a travel mode
 > *Hey Snips, how long will it take me to drive from Times Square to the Metropolitan Museum?*

 ### `GetDepartureTime`